AntonioNoack/RemsTsunamis/Report.md

 For visualization, I prefer the GPU solvers, because they already are on the GPU, so no huge GPU-CPU memory transfers need to be regularly executed.

+### Future Optimizations

+Most engines write copy bathymetry and the other component (y/x for x/y-axis) of the momentum.
+Optimizing this would mean less bandwidth, and when the tested GPUs are indeed memory limited, this would improve performance further.
+These optimizations would not improve the results for the FP16 engines, as they already use this approach.

 ## Graphics Pipeline VS Compute Pipeline - Ease of implementation

 Since on my GPU there is no performance difference, and on the Tesla P100, the graphics pipeline currently is twice as fast,